lisp-docs/process-dpans3r/md-files/chap-3.md

 **Description:**

-Determines whether *symbol* has a function definition as a macro in the specified *environment*. **3–72** Programming Language—Common Lisp
+Determines whether *symbol* has a function definition as a macro in the specified *environment*.